 Today, you get so see the crafty side of the blog today instead of the cook side.
 I have a no sew fleece blanket that I made as a teenager.
 We keep it draped over the sofa for easy access.
 My little boy loves that blanket.
 He wasn't feeling to good one day and was cuddling with it so we wrapped him up and put him to bed with my blanket.
-I decided I should make him his own blanket, so we keep the old one on the sofa and not in little boy's bed.
+I decided I should make him his own blanket, so we can keep the old blanket on the sofa and not in little boy's bed.
 When I made that blanket years ago I learned to make it by cutting the fringe and tying the two sides together with knots.
-When I had a baby shower for little boy a couple years back some one gave me a fleece blanket and it was put together a little differently.
+When I had a baby shower for little boy a couple years back someone gave me a fleece blanket and it was put together a little differently.
 It didn't use knots.
-I really liked that idea and I know some people think the knots can be to bulky, so I'm going to show you how to make the blanket without knots.
-We also had a little travel size pillow that little boy was using that had no cover.
+I really liked that idea especially since I know some people think the knots can be too bulky.
+I'm going to show you how to make the blanket without knots.
+We also had a little travel size pillow that little boy was using.
+I did not have a pillow cover.
 I decided I could probably make a no sew pillow case to match the blanket.

-Next take your pillow and cut a piece from the 1/2 yard that is 4 -5 inches bigger than your pillow all the way around.
+To make your pillow , place your pillow on the 1/2 yard print and cut a piece that is about 5 inches bigger than your pillow all the way around.

-Now you need pieces that are the same height as the last piece you cut but are only about 2/3 the width of that last piece.
+Now you need to cut two pieces that are the same height as the last piece you cut but are only about 2/3 the width of that last piece.

-Take those two smaller pieces, right side facing down, and overlap them so that together they are the same size as the first piece.
+Take those two smaller pieces, right side facing down toward the floor, and overlap them so that together they are the same size as the first piece.

-Take the first piece and lay it on top of the other two pieces, right side facing up.
+Take the first piece and lay it on top of the other two pieces, right side facing up toward the ceiling.
 Now you can cut the fringe around the pillow case pieces.
-Make sure you cut through all of the layers, cut the corners off and make the fringe the 4-5 inches long.
+Make sure you cut through all of the layers.
+Cut the corners off and make the fringe the about 5 inches long.

 (If you want to do knots this is when you would tie them.
-Take the bake and front fringe and tie them together.)
-Because we aren't tying knots we need to cut holes in our fleece.
-We want a hole had the end of the fringe where it meets the main body of the blanket.
+Take the back and front fringe and tie them together.
+I would use a square knot) But we aren't doing knots here and because we aren't tying knots we need to cut holes in our fleece.
+We want a hole at the end of each fringe where it meets the main body of the blanket.
 The holes need to go through all of the layers.
-I found that the holes worked best if they went across the fringe (like in the picture below) instead of the going in the same direction.
+I found that the holes worked best if they went across the fringe, horizontally (like in the picture below) instead of the going in the same direction, vertically.

-Once the holes are cut you will take the fringe and push it up through the hole.
+Once the holes are cut you will take all layers of the fringe and push it up through the hole.